INTERVIEW BY MARKO SYRJALA

 METAL-RULES: Is there going to be a live album or a DVD from this tour?

 WOLF: I don’t know about a live album.
-My hope is that we can record some material for a DVD.
+I hope that we can record some material for a DVD.
 That’s my big hope.
 And hopefully, Udo will agree to that?
 So far, we’re still fighting.
 If he says no, we can’t do it.
 We’ll see, hopefully.
 As I said, he’s difficult every step of the way.
 I hope that he will agree to that, ’cause that will be something for the fans that people can remember for a long time, and it could be sort of a testimony – “this was the last version of Accept that you saw.”
 Hopefully, we can release something, because we never really made any good DVDs.

-METAL-RULES: Yeah, to be honest, that one, “Blast From The Past”, is not too great a release from Accept?
+METAL-RULES: Yeah, to be honest, that one, “Blast From The Past,” is not that great a release from Accept?

 WOLF: Yeah, I know.
 I wasn’t involved in it, and I don’t want to knock it, but what are you gonna do?

 METAL-RULES: It was the first and only official tour video from Accept?

 WOLF: I know.
 I didn’t think it was great, but I didn’t think it was that bad that I should stop it.
 So I let them have it, and I let them release it.
 I make a little money on it too, so whatever.
-At this point now, I think another live CD from Accept, in this version now – I don’t know.
+Now, I think another live CD from Accept, in this version – I don’t know.
 We’re essentially playing the same songs we played years ago.